ToDRE: Effective Visual Token Pruning via Token Diversity and Task Relevance: More Ablation Studies

 \subsection{Layers in Relevance-driven Visual Token Reduction}

-We conduct an ablation study to investigate the optimal candidate layer selection when applying relevance-driven visual token reduction strategy (\Cref{sec:method_stage2}) during LLM prefilling.
-As shown in \Cref{tab:ablation_layers}, applying the adaptive strategy at a single layer (i.e., from `$L/2$' to `$L$' rows) is insufficient, since the attention ratios $\alpha_{v \to t}$ and $\alpha_{t \to v}$ (\Cref{eq:alpha})-which represent the extent of cross-modal interaction-exhibit fluctuations across layers.
-Thus, relying on a single-layer measurement yields longer inference time and cannot consistently capture the necessary conditions for effective token pruning.
-Conversely, implementing the adaptive strategy at every deep layer (i.e., row `$L/2 \sim L$') introduces excessive computational overhead, undermining and even reversing the efficiency benefits provided by token pruning.
+We conduct an ablation study to investigate the optimal candidate layer selection when applying relevance-driven visual token reduction strategy during LLM prefilling.
+As shown in \Cref{tab:ablation_layers}, applying the adaptive reduction at earlier layers (e.g., starting from `$L/2$') is suboptimal, as the attention ratios $\alpha_{v \to t}$ and $\alpha_{t \to v}$—which characterize the degree of cross-modal interaction—fluctuate considerably in the early layers.
+Early pruning thus prematurely interrupts the ongoing alignment process between modalities.

-Instead, we observe that applying the proposed strategy at interleaved layers (i.e., the last two rows) achieves a favorable balance between computational cost and model performance.
-Empirical observations further indicate that including the final layer does not yield additional performance improvements but instead adds unnecessary computational expense.
-Thus, the layer selection strategy described in \Cref{sec:method_stage2} offers the optimal trade-off between performance and efficiency.
+In contrast, applying the proposed strategy at later decoder layers (i.e., the last three rows) yields a favorable trade-off between efficiency and performance.
+Although pruning at $5L/8$ or $6L/8$ further reduces the inference time, both settings incur a noticeable drop in average performance (around 2–4\% compared to the full model).
+By contrast, applying the reduction at $7L/8$ restores the performance to the baseline level while maintaining nearly the same computational efficiency.
+Therefore, the layer selection strategy described in the main paper—starting from $7L/8$—achieves the best balance between accuracy and efficiency.